azat-co/practicalnode/chapter7/chapter7.md

 # Nested Documents

-In the previous section, we saw how to populate query from one collection with the data form another collections.
-That's a more traditional approach to designing your database in a sense that it mimics relational database design with its normal forms and strics atomization of data.
+In the previous section, we saw how to populate a query on one collection with the data from another collection.
+That's a more traditional approach to designing your database in the sense that it mimics relational database design with its normal forms and strict atomization of data.

-The document storage model in NoSQL databases is well-suited to use nested documents.
-This is better when you know what queries are the most frequently run.
-You can optimize your database to make it be biased of certain query.
+The document storage model in NoSQL databases is well suited to use nested documents.
+This is better when you know what queries are run most frequently.
+You can optimize your database to make it be biased to a certain query.
 For example, if we know that the most typical use case is to read user profiles, then instead of having two collections—`posts` and `users`—we can have a single collection (`users`), with each item of that collection having `posts`.

-The decision of whether to use separate collections or nested documents is more of an architectural question, and its answer depends on usage.
+The decision whether to use separate collections or nested documents is more of an architectural question, and its answer depends on usage.
 For example, if posts are used only in the context of users (their authors)—say, on the users’ profile pages—then it’s best to use nested documents.
-However, if the blog features multiple users’ posts that need to be queried independently of their user context, then separate collections fit better.
+However, if the blog features multiple users’ posts that need to be queried independently of their (posts) user context, then separate collections fit better.

 To implement nested documents, we can use the type `Schema.Types.Mixed` in Mongoose schemas (`Schema`, e.g., `bookSchema` or `postSchema`) or we can create a new schema for the nested document.
 An example of the former approach is as follows: